 Development, motivation and retention of people remains a key focus.
-The ability to conduct onsite and offsite formal training was impacted in 2021 by the COVID-19 pandemic and opportunities were therefore provided for employees to utilise online training tools and facilities, in instances where classroom based training was not possible.
 Operations and maintenance staff continued to develop technical competence through company provided online tailor-made packages, working from either home or at the plant.
 This was combined with mentoring and supervision to develop required skills and experience.